GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 12. Quantum Game-Theoretic Interpretation

-This situation can be modeled for some interesting mathematical tests that Project Asimov plans to carry out — even if only for fun.
+This co-wager can be modeled using game theory for some interesting mathematical tests that Project Asimov plans to carry out — even if only for fun.

 Each torq_gamble *entangles* the Enterprise and BidNet in a shared probabilistic state.
 Until a sale occurs, both exist in a **superposition** of profit and loss — much like a qubit before measurement.